escapetothekitchen/website/_posts/2020-12-14-spinach-artichoke-dip.markdown

 7. Pour into baking dish.
 8. Sprinkle the remaining Parmesan cheese on top.
 9. Bake for about 35 minutes or until the top is golden.
 10. Enjoy with chips, toasted bread, sliced veggies, or whatever you want really.

-delicious